Alamofire + AlamofireObjectMapper

 }

-Since year and id are dynamic route segments, we use associated values.
-This is a really nice Swift enum feature.
-This enum can also provide complete route urls for specific api environments.
+Since year and id are dynamic route segments, we use associated enum values.
+This enum can also provide complete route urls for specific API environments.

 protocol ApiContext {